 - Section 16 Other information

-- Ingredients in Section 3: Bottom line: If the ingredients are in section 2, it’s not compliant.
+- Ingredients in Section 3: Bottom line: If the ingredients are in section 2, it’s not in accordance with the GHS.

 Trade secrets or Confidential Information